Joey Bishop: Career

 Bishop later hosted a 90-minute late-night talk show, also titled The Joey Bishop Show, that was launched by ABC on April 17, 1967, as competition to Carson's Tonight Show and ran until December 26, 1969.
 His sidekick was then-newcomer Regis Philbin.

 Bishop was among the stars of the original Ocean's 11 film about military veterans who reunite in a plot to rob five Las Vegas casinos on New Year's Eve.
 He co-starred with Frank Sinatra, Dean Martin, Sammy Davis Jr., and Peter Lawford, also known as the Rat Pack, although the five of them did not publicly acknowledge that name.

 During filming, the five entertainers performed together onstage in Vegas at the Sands Hotel.
 Bishop did only a little singing and dancing, but he told jokes and wrote most of the act's material.
 He later appeared with Sinatra, Martin, Davis, and Lawford in the military adventure Sergeants 3 (1962), a loose remake of Gunga Din (1939), and with Martin in the Western comedy Texas Across the River (1966), in which he portrayed an American Indian.

 Sinatra fell out with Bishop in 1964 when Sinatra asked him to fill in for him at the Cal-Neva Lodge in Lake Tahoe as a favor and Bishop demanded $50,000 and to be flown in a private jet.
 Sinatra, offended, hung up on Bishop and cut him out of the Rat Pack.

 Bishop was the only member of the Rat Pack to work with members of a younger group of actors dubbed the Brat Pack, appearing (as a ghost) in the film Betsy's Wedding (1990) with Molly Ringwald and Ally Sheedy.
 His final appearance in a film was a non-speaking role in Mad Dog Time (1996), written and directed by his son, Larry.
 His character was named Gottlieb, which was his real surname.
 The film was panned by critics.

 Bishop was portrayed by Bobby Slayton in the HBO film The Rat Pack (1998).

 Personal life and final years

 Bishop wed Sylvia Ruzga in 1941, and they were married for 58 years until her death from lung cancer in 1999.
 They had one son, Larry Bishop, a film director and actor.

-Thereafter, Bishop had a longtime companion, Nora Garibotti.
+As a widower, Bishop had a longtime companion, Nora Garibotti.
 In failing health for some time, Bishop died at age 89 of multiple organ failure on October 17, 2007, in his home on Lido Isle, a man-made island in the harbor of Newport Beach, California, as the last surviving Rat Pack member.
 Per Bishop's wishes, his remains were cremated and scattered in the Pacific Ocean near his home.

 The Broadcast Pioneers of Philadelphia posthumously inducted Bishop into their Hall of Fame in 2009.